foerstj/halloween/README.md

 - Replaces bears with zombie bears / ursae (texture replacement)
 - Replaces flowers with mushrooms (template replacement)

+## Installation

+Put the dsres file into the DSLOA folder.

+## Compatibility

+Not compatible with Wintermod.

 ## Attribution

 - Zombie wolf & bear textures courtesy of Eksevis